jorgenfinsveen/jorgenfinsveen/README.md

 ## 🖊️ About

 I am a MS.c student of Computer Science at the Norwegian University of Science and Technology (NTNU) campus Trondheim.
-I specialize in algorithms, paralellization, low-level programming, and computer architecture.<br/>
+I specialize in algorithms, paralellization, embedded systems, low-level programming, and computer architecture.<br/>

 <br/>